569 Kilometres in 11 Days

 Photo: 50kms for 50yrs run - Aleks, Luke, Michelle & Bec

-This is not the first time Michelle has used her running to help raise awareness around Stillbirth.
-Turning fifty, three years ago Michelle ran 50km for 50yrs on her birthday, 1st November, raising over $5000 for Stillbirth.
+This was not the first time Michelle had used her running to help raise awareness around Stillbirth.
+In 2020, Michelle ran 50km for 50yrs on her birthday, 1st November, raising over $5000 for Stillbirth.
 In 2022 she ran the 100km Ultra-Trail Australia as an Ambassador for the Stillbirth Foundation Australia and along with the help of her son Luke and his mates raised over $14,000 along the way.

 Running trails has played an important part for Michelle managing her depression since losing Celeste.